 - Weekly payments to cover loss of earnings

 - Lump sum payments, in case of permanent impairment

 - Assistance with medical expenses

-- Workplace rehabilitation assistance to return to work
+- Workplace rehabilitation assistance so that the employee can return to work

-Australian law provides that compensation and injury management be provided to any worker who encounters any personal injury or disease or an aggravation of an injury or disease that occurs:
+Under Australian law, compensation and injury management has to be provided to any worker who encounters any personal injury or disease.
+This also applies to an aggravation of an injury or disease that occurs:

 - Medical, hospital and rehabilitation costs

 The injured worker can:

 - Choose a workplace rehabilitation provider

 - Help develop a return to work plan